Testing and contact tracing

 We are aware the national website sometimes has limited availability but if you have symptoms it is vital that you self isolate and get tested as soon as possible If you cannot book a test now, or the location or time are not convenient, try again in a few hours as new slots are released throughout the day.

 NHS contact tracing

 What if I test positive for COVID-19?

-If you test positive for COVID-19, you will be contacted by NHS contact tracers.
-You will be asked to share where you have been and who you have been in contact with.
+If you test positive for COVID-19, you must self-isolate, that means stay at home, for 10 days from when your symptoms started.
+You will be contacted by NHS contact tracers and asked to share where you have been and who you have been in contact with.
 This will help trace people who may also have the virus to stop it spreading and keep our communities safe.

 What if someone I have been in contact with tests positive for COVID-19?

 If someone you have been in close contact with tests positive for the virus, you will be contacted by NHS contact tracers.
 You must follow NHS guidelines on self isolation and stay at home for 10 days to help contain the spread of COVID-19 and protect your family and friends.
 You should book a test straight away if symptoms develop.
 Even if it comes back negative, you should continue to self isolate for the full 10 days.